rachitgoyal14/rachitgoyal14/README.md

 +   |__________|  And YOU are visiting my Github Profile.   +
 +   |_|______|_|                                            +
 +                                                           +
-+                Currently learning RAG!                    +
++      >>> exploring AI, one token at a time...             +
 +                                                           +
 +                                                           +
 ```

 hey there! im **rachit**

-right now im deep in the RAG rabbit hole (retrieval-augmented generation for the uninitiated)
+right now im deep in the RAG rabbit hole

 i write stuff sometimes → [rachitgoyal.hashnode.dev](https://rachitgoyal.hashnode.dev)

+---

 *building cool things, one commit at a time*